Azure Text to Speech

 }

-Now, run the application, you will get the error “Cognitive Services Speech SDK doesn’t support ‘Any CPU’ as a platform.”, This error is because, by default, Visual Studio set our project to compile to Any CPU.
-So you need to choose a target platform to compile the code to.
-Follow the below steps to do the changes to fix this issue
+Now, run the application, and you will get the error “Cognitive Services Speech SDK doesn’t support ‘Any CPU’ as a platform.”
+This error is because, by default, Visual Studio sets our project to compile to Any CPU.
+You need to choose a target platform to compile the code for.
+Follow the steps below to make the changes to fix this issue

 You can do this by clicking the drop-down arrow next to Any CPU.
 Then, click the Configuration Manager option to set up a target platform

-Now Run the application, you won’t get the error this time.
-Once you will run the application you can able to hear the statement “Hello, how are you?
+Now, run the application.
+You won’t get the error this time.
+Once you run the application, you can hear “Hello, how are you?
 Welcome to AzureLessons” as the Audio on your Laptop speaker.

 Text To Audio

 Above, we have written the C# Logic to convert the text to speech directly.
-Now, instead of directly converting the written text to speech, we will write the code create an audio file that can be used to play the written text.
+Now, instead of directly converting the written text to speech, we will write code to create an audio file that can be played to read the written text.

 using System;